Social Security-Research and Demonstration (96.007)

 Active

-Types of Assistance
+Type(s) of Assistance Offered

-Project Grants (Cooperative Agreements).
+B - Project Grants

 Applicant Eligibility

-Applicants applying for grant funds may include State and local governments, educational institutions, hospitals, public and private organizations, and nonprofit and profit organizations.
+Applicants applying for grant funds may include research organizations, associations of research organizations, State and local governments, educational institutions, hospitals, public and private organizations, and nonprofit and profit organizations.
 Private individuals are not eligible to apply.
 Profit organizations may apply with the understanding that no grant funds may be paid as profit to grant recipients.
 Profit is considered any amount in excess of the allowable costs of the grant recipient.
 A profit organization is a corporation or other legal entity that is organized or operated for the profit or benefit of its shareholders or other owners and must be distinguishable or legally separable from that of an individual acting on his/her own behalf.

 Beneficiary Eligibility